dvreeze/sudoku/hibernate-strategy.md

 The type-safe SQL DSL in jOOQ reads like SQL, but is type-checked by the Java compiler.
 In that sense it is similar to type-safe Criteria queries in JPA, using the metamodel instead of strings for attribute names etc. Yet jOOQ's queries are SQL queries, not "entity queries".
-The completeness of jOOQ's support for SQL is quite impressive, so this is a big plus of jOOQ where JPA/Hibernate does not support SQL features we want to use.
+The completeness of jOOQ's support for SQL is quite impressive, so this is a big plus of jOOQ in those cases where JPA/Hibernate does not support SQL features we want to use.

 In a Spring Boot application, support for jOOQ is on par with its support for JPA.
 Transaction management is left to Spring, and instead of an injected `EntityManager` we would use an injected jOOQ